 - Knowing your brand can take up to six months to gain traction.
 It takes time to build your skills and your audience.

-- Every show is different.
-It heavily depends on how you market the show.
+- Every podcast is different.
+It heavily depends on how you market the podcast.

 - If you release an episode every week, there is a spike of listeners for the day of release, and for the next few days, there will be a decline.